anastasiaclark/irs_nyc_migration/README.md

 # irs_nyc_migration

 Project files for the NYC IRS Migration paper.
-See irsproject_notes.txt for details.
+See IRS Project Notes in the wiki for details: https://github.com/anastasiaclark/irs_nyc_migration/wiki/Project-Notes

 Paper to be submitted to the WCIB Occasional Papers Series http://zicklin.baruch.cuny.edu/centers/weissman/professionals/publications/occasional-papers-series